The Reduced Proper Motion selected halo: methods and description of the catalogue

 where $M_G$ is the absolute magnitude of the star, $m_G$ is its apparent magnitude, $d$ is its distance, and $A_G$ is the extinction in the $G$-band.
 For most sources, $M_G$ is unknown and Eq.~\eqref{eq:absmag} cannot be used to calculate a distance $d$.

-In this work, we will use the close to linear relation of the colour and absolute magnitude of MS stars to derive a distance.
+In this work, we use the close to linear relation of the colour and absolute magnitude of MS stars to derive a distance.
 We note that the MS is only approximately linear in optical pass-bands, and in the near-infrared this approximation breaks down \citep[e.g. Fig.~9 of][]{GaiaCollaboration2018Babusiaux}.
 Because of the strong correlation between $M_G$ and colour of the MS in the Hertzsprung-Russel diagram (HRD) we can find the distance independent relation

-In this work, we will use the {\it Gaia} ${G- G_{\rm RP}}$ colour because it is less prone to systematic effects than ${ G_{\rm BP}- G_{\rm RP}}$, especially in crowded fields \citep{GaiaCollaboration2018brown}.
+We use the {\it Gaia} ${G- G_{\rm RP}}$ colour because it is less prone to systematic effects than ${ G_{\rm BP}- G_{\rm RP}}$, especially in crowded fields \citep{GaiaCollaboration2018brown}.
 Because ${G- G_{\rm RP}}$ is distance independent, we can use Eq.~\eqref{eq:absmag} to calculate a distance that is a function of the apparent magnitude and colour only

 When propagating the error in $d$, assuming that the error in $m_G$ can be neglected, we find that the relative distance error is

 where $\epsilon_{M_G}$ is the error in the absolute magnitude.